jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 - __Error__
 - __Warning__

-The following *execution commands* might not also be *execution states*:
+The following *execution commands* might not be *execution states*:

 - __Previous__
 - __Go To End__